yetulaxman/linux-2/_tutorials/01-introduction-container.md

 ### Learning Objectives
 Understanding of docker fundamentals can sometimes be challenging especially in the beginning stage of learning.
 Part of the challenge comes from terminology of docker eco-system.
-It is useful to get some essential jargon first to get going with course.
+It is useful to understand some essential jargon first to get started with course.

-After this session, you will be able to understand:
+After this session, you will get familiar with:
-- The basic terminilogy of docker components
+- The basic terminology of docker system
 - Core components of docker architecture

 ### 1. Understand the following basic terminology used in Docker world